 1. Assigning Consequences to behaviors.

 Your dog will learn to obey you once it realizes that disobedience has consequences.
-The same way, you should also reward the good behavious.
-Once you start setting boundaries based on behaviors, your dog will learn that he must obey or face consequences.
+The same way, you should also reward good behaviors.

 2. Understand how dogs learn.